wjquigs11/load-cell-coop-netwizard/readme.md

    - PlatformIO → Build Filesystem Image
    - PlatformIO → Upload Filesystem Image
 4. Build and upload the firmware to your ESP32
+- Note that the executable is fairly large; almost 4MB, so you may want to comment out definitions in platformio.ini if you don't need e.g. WebSerial.
+ElegantOTA is commented out but available if you modify and want to update the code without many trips to the coop :-)

 ## First-Time Setup